 - To the bowl add corn, cheese, bacon, onion and parsley.
 Use a large spatula to mix until evenly distributed.
 (Rserve some bacon, and parsley for garnishing)

-- In a large skillet, heat 2 Tbsp oil over medium-high heat.
+- In a large skillet, heat 2 tablespoon oil over medium-high heat.
 Use a ¼ cup measuring cup to divide corn cakes, cooking in batches for about 2 minutes per side.
 Add additional oil to the pan between batches.

 - Serve immediately garnished with sour cream, bacon and parsley.